sftinc/node-swarm/README.md

 # node-swarm

-A Node.js library for building AI agents.
+A Node.js library for building AI agents using OpenAI Swarm framework.
 Create autonomous agents that can communicate with each other, use tools, and share/modify data.

 ## Table of Contents